munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="header">

-The "(header)" part is for the bookkeeping information the Java virtual machine stores with each object to support memory management and tracking the object's type.
-That takes up space too!
+The "(header)" parts are the bookkeeping information the Java virtual machine stores with each object to support memory management and tracking the object's type.
+Those take up space too!

 </aside>

 <img src="image/chunks-of-bytecode/ast.png" alt="The tree of Java objects created to represent '1 + 2'." />

-Each of those pointers adds an extra 32- or 64- bits of overhead to the object.
+Each of those pointers adds an extra 32 or 64 bits of overhead to the object.
 Worse, sprinkling our data across the heap in a loosely-connected web of objects does bad things for <span name="locality">*spatial locality*</span>.